 Plans for black:

 To start with, we chose a game of the former World Champion Boris Spassky, who often used the Closed Sicilian as a weapon when playing with the white pieces.
-In his encounter against Vlastimil Hort, he uses the typical plan of expanding on the kingside with f2-f4, followed by g2-g4 and f5, but at the same time tries to limit black’s activity in the center and queenside.
+In his encounter with Vlastimil Hort, he uses the typical plan of expanding on the kingside with f2-f4, followed by g2-g4 and f5, but at the same time tries to limit black’s activity in the center and queenside.

 The second game is a good example of how white wants to start a quick attack against the black king.
 Michael Adams is one of the specialists of the Closed Sicilian and has tried many set-ups.

-In his game against Ward he chose the line with Be3 early, where white tries to take advantage of black’s decision to castle first.
+In his game against Ward, he chose the line with Be3 early, where white tries to take advantage of black’s decision to castle first.
 The classical plan is to play Qd2 and exchange black’s bishop from g7, then start an attack on the h file.

-In the last game we are going to take a look at how black should treat this opening and how he can achieve his plan of creating counterplay on the queenside.
-This example has the talented Czech player David Navara as black and we’ll see how he doesn’t waste any tempo, but starts advancing immediately his b7 pawn to b4, thus giving life to his dark squared bishop.
+In the last game, we are going to take a look at how black should treat this opening and how he can achieve his plan of creating counterplay on the queenside.
+This example has the talented Czech player David Navara as black and we’ll see how he doesn’t waste any tempo but starts advancing immediately his b7 pawn to b4, thus giving life to his dark-squared bishop.

 If you want to improve your chess level, you need to have a clear study plan.
 If you aim for a dramatic improvement at chess you need to work on all of the elements of the game in a systematic way: